PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 20:23:08
+Last updated: 2024-04-07 20:23:42
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler